bitcoin-sv/bitcoin-sv/README.md

 This Github repository contains the source code of releases.

-At this early stage in Bitcoin SV's development, we are not accepting contributions to the project.
+At this early stage in Final Bitcoin development, we are not accepting contributions to the project.
 We expect this to change in the future.

 Contacting the FINAL BITCOIN Team